bnhf/openvpn-admin-plus/README.md

 * log preview
 * modification of OpenVPN configuration file through web interface
 * this fork is especially designed to use an external version of OpenVPN configured for TAP (bridge) -- which is probably not possible via Docker
-* works with host-base PiVPN TUN servers now too!
+* works with host-based PiVPN TUN servers now too!

 ## Screenshots